-- d.
+d.
 When a player enters the game after changing his jersey number, he must report to the referee, who then informs the opposing head coach and announces the change.
 A player who enters the game after changing his number and does not report commits a foul for unsportsmanlike conduct.
 [S27].
 (A.R.
-1-4-2-I) - e.
-Two players playing the same position may not wear the same number during the game.
+1-4-2-I)

-PENALTY [d-e]-Live-ball foul, unsportsmanlike conduct charged to the team.
+PENALTY [d]-Live-ball foul, unsportsmanlike conduct charged to the team.

 15 yards from the previous spot [S27].
 Flagrant offenders shall be disqualified [S47].